Oisin Lunny, Senior Market Development Manager – March 4, 2016

 But user acquisition is, of course, only the start of the journey for a brand’s relationship with a consumer.
 Once they have opted in using their mobile device, the challenge and opportunity awaits to serve people with hugely personalized offers and messages, at the right time, in the right way.
 SMS is a channel that more and more brands and agencies are turning to in the wake of network level ad blocking initiatives and high levels of app fatigue.
 In fact, research has shown that millennials prefer SMS as a channel to interact with brands, who are waking up to its immense commercial potential.
 Smart brands are looking at their relationship with the consumer as one continual end to end Customer Experience (CX) lifecycle with no silos between advertising, acquisition, customer service, fulfilment and advocacy.
 At the heart of all these interactions is the ubiquitous mobile device.
 There is still a place for broadcast advertising, but that place is not the mobile phone.

-If you would like to know more about what we do, visit our website or give us a call.
+If you would like to know more about what we do, give us a call.